CollaboRateMgmt/CollaboRate/README.md

 It may be useful for any collaborative project outside IT, that involves only desk work.
 You may apply it to overcome the  general limitations of the desk-job-based economy.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 # Detailed benefits for employees and their organizations
-- Priority projects can be completed in record timeframes by huge crowds of people.
+- Complete priority projects in record timeframes using huge crowds of people.
 Never miss a customer deadline again!
 - Variable income in accurate proportion to contributions of the employee.
 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.
 - Since project security and complexity are no longer issues: